-- 6.1 There are no significant financial implications arising from an approval to proceed to consultation on the SPDs. - 6.2 Longer term, adoption of the Masterplan SPDs and associated Design Code SPDs will potentially bring a number of significant financial benefits to the Council.
-Improvements to offsite infrastructure, an increased Council Tax base, alongside additional New Homes Bonus government funding. - 6.3 The Council will be required to fund by borrowing the cost of critical infrastructure necessary for the Garden Communities together with the cost of the land remediation and infrastructure needed to underpin the viability of the Clifton Business Park scheme.
-A separate Cabinet Report will be presented in relation to the forward funding of critical infrastructure and the mechanisms by which the borrowing can be repaid.
+- 6.1 There are no significant financial implications arising from an approval to adopt the SPDs in themselves. - 6.2 Longer term, adoption of the Masterplan SPDs and associated Design Code SPDs will potentially bring a number of significant financial benefits to the Council.
+Improvements to offsite infrastructure, and an increased Council Tax base. - 6.3 The SPDs would enable the introduction of a roof tax approach across both sites.
+The roof tax would be agreed through section 106 agreements, and the income would be used to repay the infrastructure costs that the Council has forward funded.
+The roof tax is intended to ensure the costs are shared equitably across the Garden Communities.